APRTSM/aprtsm.github.io/_projects/(1) Learning from Contributions.md

 ---
 name: Learning from Contributions
-tags: [open source, mining software repositories, empirical software engineering]
+tags: [ mining software repositories, empirical software engineering, repository analysis]
 description: Gather and analyze various communication data in software development towards learning contributions and relate them to the characteristics of the software products and processes.

 ---